Bhavani-SB/Bhavani-SB/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through my email address sb.bhavani.sb@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a 3rd year CSE student at pet engineering college
+- ⚡ Fun fact: I am a final year CSE student at pet engineering college

 <!---
 Bhavani-SB/Bhavani-SB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.